- Section 194J: TDS on Professional Fees and Technical Services

 Q- Is NSS withdrawal taxable?

 Ans.
-NSS withdrawals are fully taxable and it is taxed under income from other sources.
+NSS withdrawals are fully taxable, and they are taxed under income from other sources.

 Q- Is NSS 87 withdrawal taxable?